HAW-MI-P1/FBSearch/README.md

 <li>Click Finish</li>
 </ol>

 Note: Eventually you should clean and refresh the imported project or right click on Project and go to Gradle -> Refresh Dependencies.
 Also check your JRE and java compiler level.
+The project is created with Java 1.8.

 <h1>How to get the appId and appSecret</h1>
 <ol>